taikedz/bash-builder/docs/writing_clean_bash.md

 	RESULT_ARRAY=("${myarray[@]}")

-* `"${myarray[@]}"`
+* `"${myarray[@]}"` expands *as an array*
-* The parentheses `()` declare the content as an array
+* The parentheses `()` declare the content as an array, for the assignment

-Functions can only output string data - as such, returning any arrays whose members contain whitespace is not possible, and instead, using a global variable is the only way available.
+Functions can only output string data - as such, returning any arrays whose members contain whitespace is not possible -- instead, using "pointer"-like variables is the preferred way.

 ### Use pointer variables